Programs & Courses

 DT 105 - Church History 2: From Renaissance to Revolution (3.0 credits)

 This course traces the history of the church of Jesus Christ from the Renaissance (c.
-1400) through the ages of Reformation and Enlightenment to the 18th century revival and missionary movements (c.
+1400) through the ages of the Reformation and Enlightenment to the 18th-century revival and missionary movements (c.
 1800).
-Reformation is followed by division as the church of Jesus Christ struggles to live by the Word of God in an increasingly humanistic world climate.
+Reformation is followed by division as the church of Jesus Christ struggles to live by the word of God in an increasingly humanistic world climate leading up to the French Revolution.
 A divided Christian church begins to bring the gospel to the ends of the earth during the 17th and 18th centuries.
+Although the course takes a high level thematic approach to this historical period, teacher candidates will have opportunities to study a specific movement, organization, event, or individual in greater detail.

 DT 106 - Church History 3: From Revolution to the Present Including Developments in North America (3.0 credits)